Nutrition for Growth (N4G) commitment

 Support country-owned, country-led interventions that contribute to ending the scourge of undernutrition, particularly in the 1,000 days from pregnancy to a child’s second birthday.

-The USG, largely through USAID, supports country-led interventions contributing to ending undernutrition with a focus on the first 1,000 days through health, agriculture and food systems, and emergency programming.
-In Fiscal Year 2018, the USG primarily through USAID, supported the implementation of evidence-based interventions in 31 countries.
-Such interventions include country-owned and -led multi-sectoral nutrition policies, micronutrient supplementation programs for children and women, and social and behaviour change or counselling on maternal and/or child nutrition.
+The US Government supports country-led interventions contributing to ending undernutrition, with a focus on the first 1,000 days through health, agriculture and food systems, and emergency programming.
+In Fiscal Year 2019, the US Government, primarily through USAID, supported the implementation of evidence-based, non-emergency nutrition interventions in 31 countries.